Palm Springs, California

 *I also shop at the Mexican food market - Cardenas - in Cathedral City for fresh cerviche, salsa, tortillas and more.

-Go hike/golf/play tennis, hit the spa, Palm Springs Aerial Tramway for a great view, Palm Springs Modern Tours to check out architecture, Palm Springs Art Museum for contemporary art and….
+Go hike/golf/play tennis, hit the spa, Palm Springs Aerial Tramway for a great view and hike in cooler temperatures, Palm Springs Modern Tours to check out architecture, Palm Springs Art Museum for contemporary art and….

 Shop at Desert Hills Premium Outlets – I never miss it – or stroll the many unique stores on the main strip, especially the many Antique & Design shops.
 I really like Thick as Theives, Frippery, and Gallerie too.
 If you want the big chain or luxury stores, head to Palm Desert - where I always visit The Fine Art of Design for chic vintage.
 Also, the Palm Springs Vintage Market and Palm Desert Market for great finds, and the many art & furniture consignment shops - this is where many interior designers shop.